memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 J-Link>
 ```

-Consequently we have the J-Link debugger ready, so we first program the encrypted firmware:
+Now that the J-Link server is running we can flash the firmware:

 ```shell
 J-Link>loadFile C:\fwup-encryption\build\Cipherapp.bin,0x08001000